Extremum Seeking Tracking for Derivative-free Distributed Optimization: /: Stability Analysis

-As discussed in step (i), we start by introducing a change of coordinates to highlight the mean component and the consensus error on both $x$ and $z$ dynamics.
-Let $T \in \R^{Nn \times Nn}$ be defined as
+We start by introducing a change of coordinates to highlight the error dynamics of~\eqref{eq:ESGTcompact} with respect to $\col(x^\star,-G(\1x^\star))$, i.e., the point in which each $x_i^t$ coincides with the optimal problem solution $x^\star$ and perfect tracking is achieved via $z_i^t$ (see~\cite{CARNEVALE2023110726}).
+To this end, let $G: \R^{\nAg\xD} \to \R^{\nAg\xD}$ be defined as